Inspired by Birth

 I then fulfilled my interest in massage therapy by attending McKinnon BTC in Oakland, CA in 2014.
 The school was a perfect match for my learning style and I fully enjoyed the knowledge and skills gained from my time there.
 I focused mostly on Swedish style massage, assisting the body with circulation and relaxation.
 I also gained a background in prenatal massage as well as reflexology and elder massage to further enhance my ability to comfort my clients.

 I received my DONA certification in late 2014 and also began my journey as a postpartum doula with training from Ann Grauer at the same time.
 After gaining lots of experience, I also became certified as a Childbirth Educator through ICEA in 2020 and began nursing school at SFSU with a concentration in Woman's Health.
-I look forward to continuing to support famlies during such a special time of life as well as continually grow as a birth worker through the experiences and knowledge I am grateful to have the opportunity to work with you and yours during this time.
+I look forward to continuing to support families during such a special time of life as well as continually grow as a birth worker through the experiences and knowledge.
+I am grateful to have the opportunity to work with you and yours during this time.